Best Time To Go21-Apr-2024 - Open for booking

 A comfortable airport hotel in an excellent location.
 The main terminal is only a short walk away so there’s no need to worry about morning transfers.
 A pleasant bar and restaurant on-site makes for a relaxed evening.
 For those wishing to explore, Glasgow city is only a twenty-minute bus or taxi ride away.

-First stop is Loch a ‘Chinn Uacraich for fresh air and wildlife spotting.
+Stop at Loch a ‘Chinn Uacraich for fresh air and wildlife spotting.
 With a bit of luck you might see an otter or two.
 These lithe creatures are famously shy, so keep your eyes peeled for a ring of bright water.
 This area is notorious for a strange nineteenth-century tale; kelp pickers reported seeing a miniature woman “the size of a well-fed four-year-old” among the seaweed.
 Soon after her body was washed ashore – “half-woman half-fish”.
 Buried in an unmarked grave, the mystery was never solved.

 Bonnie Prince Charlie’s final Scottish journey disembarked from Benbecula as recounted in The Skye Boat Song.
 End the day following the Prince’s trail to South Uist and hear fascinating stories of an outlaw on the run.
 Stop at a museum for the ages and visit the stone lady who drove out an army.